 Making young people’s voices heard

-Launching in October, the Pledge Project will help ensure all agency decision-making has at the centre the needs of young people in the fostering community.
+The Pledge Project will help ensure all agency decision-making has at the centre the needs of young people in the fostering community.
 It’s our hope that Zion’s project will help create a stronger partnership between foster children and senior management, so that young people always have a forum in which to share their views.

 An example of one of the pledges is the promise that all young people will have access to education and resources up until the age of 25.
 This is something that Zion is particularly passionate about, having experienced the care system himself, he understands the need for continued support for young people after leaving the secondary education system.